se-edu/se-book/reuse/apis/designingAPIs/text.md

 <img src="{{baseUrl}}/reuse/apis/designingAPIs/images/textLogic.png" height="500" />
 <p/>

-As we analyze the interactions between components using sequence diagrams, we discover the API of those components.
+As you analyze the interactions between components using sequence diagrams, you discover the API of those components.
 For example, the diagram above tells us that the MSLogic component API should have the methods:

 * `new()`
 * `getWidth:int`